jumpingjoy/watchnationpro/index.md

 {% include image.html img="women-missing-exercise.jpg" alt="Women-missing-exercise" caption="Missing Exercise?" align="right" %}
 You may find no time to exercise her health.
 On the weekend also, she has to plan other shopping for household things and caring for children.
 She wishes to take a walk in the late evening.
 But she is not able to find whether the distance she walked is enough to burn the calories.
 Because of their office job, she got obese.
 She needs some exercises.
 While doing exercises, she needs to know how long she has walked.

-### 3. Do you travel alone and some strangers stalks you?: Emergency alert your friends/family and police
+### 3. Do you travel alone and some strangers stalks you?: Emergency SOS alert your friends/family and police
 {% include image.html img="stranger-danger.jpg" alt="Stranger danger" caption="dangers of stranger?" align="left" %}
 You may be stalked by someone when you return from office or travel alone. ____ number of women are reported to stalk on a daily basis. --- number of women are kidnapped and raped daily worldover.
 Satety is the most important concern for women and ensure all precautions are taken care while travelling.